tuanavu/coursera-stanford/machine_learning/README.md

 ## License

 All Solutions licensed under MIT License.
-See LICENSE.txt for further details.
+See LICENSE for further details.